Delivery without VAT

 - You have a company in Germany and want to have products delivered in the Netherlands.
 We are then required to bill VAT, because the delivery address is located in the Netherlands and we are a Dutch company.
 You can choose to use the address in Germany as the invoicing and delivery address and to handle the shipping of the products yourself.

 - You have a company in Canada.
 Canada lies outside the EU, and you thus receive products free of VAT.
-Do note: the costs for importing the products are borne by the receiver.
+Do note: the costs (including import duty) for importing the products are borne by the receiver.

 If you do not enter a VAT number for your order, Dutch VAT will automatically be charged.
 Always check whether you have a valid VAT number.
 As soon as your invoice has been processed by our tax authorities, we cannot change it.
 If you then want to recover the VAT, you will have to do this with the tax authorities in your own country.